50 Ways to Avoid Catching a Cold This Season

 Wash your water bottle

 Although carrying your own water bottle is advised to prevent the spread of germs, not cleaning it will defeat the purpose.
-“If you have a personal water bottle, make sure to clean it frequently, as studies have shown that they can be teeming with pathogens after several uses,” says Dr. Ahn.
+“If you have a personal water bottle, make sure to clean it frequently, as they can be teeming with pathogens after several uses,” says Dr. Ahn.
 Also, avoid touching your hands to the spout of the water bottle to prevent cold germs on your hands from spreading to your bottle and then into your mouth.
 Find out more things doctors and nurses do to stop a cold in its tracks.

 Label your glass